 13. Tampa: The Florida Aquarium’s Wild Dolphin EcoTour

 Tampa Bay boasts more than 400 dolphin, and Tampa’s Florida Aquarium takes you to where they and hundreds of birds live.
 Board a comfortable 72-foot catamaran for an hour-and-a-half narrated excursion.
-And just outside of Tampa, you can swim with dolphins in Clearwater.

 14. Orlando: SeaWorld Adventure Park